‘Bold And The Beautiful’ Recap For Tuesday, March 31: Ridge Decides To Leave With Shauna

 — Bold & The Beautiful (@BandB_CBS) March 31, 2020

 At Florence Fulton’s (Katrina Bowden) apartment, she tried to convince her mother to stay the night.
 But Shauna was determined to leave immediately.
 Shauna opened the door after saying goodbye to Flo and found Ridge standing there.
 He told her that he had seen the kissing video and had heard that she was leaving town.
-The dressmaker asked Shauna not to leave but she felt that she had no choice.
+The dressmaker asked Shauna not to leave, but she felt that she had no choice.
 Ridge then decided that he would leave town with her.

 The soap opera showed that Brooke was angry after she could not get hold of Ridge on the phone.
 She smashed the digital photo frame just as Quinn entered the room.
 Brooke attacked Quinn for uploading the video.
 Quinn felt that Brooke had been getting away with her behavior for years.
 When Brooke said that she wouldn’t be able to come between her and Ridge, Quinn smirked.
 Brooke knew that Quinn just wanted her friend, Shauna, to be with Ridge.
 Quinn informed Brooke that Ridge deserved the love of a good woman like Shauna.